JALAL-00/Event-Buddy---Deepchain-Labs-Internship-Technical-Test/README.md

 ### Regular User Account (Manual Registration)
 To test as a regular user, you must first register a new account.

+---- Here is a demo for regiter & login ----

 **1. Enter the following details:**
 - **Full Name:** `Jalal Uddin`
 - **Email:** `jalaluddin0046@gmail.com`